 - 1 cup olive oil, divided

 1) In a large bowl, gently mix leek, fennel, carrots, potatoes, lemon, and half of dill with 1 tsp salt and ½ tsp ground black pepper.
 Divide vegetables between two Suvie pans, lightly pressing down to compact them into as even a layer as possible.
 Pour half of oil evenly over each pan.
-Fill reservoir, input settings, and cook now or schedule.
+Insert pan into your Suvie, input settings, and cook now or schedule.

 2) After the cook, remove pan from Suvie and season vegetables to taste with salt and pepper.
 Divide vegetables between 4 bowls, sprinkle with remaining dill, and serve.